Daughters and mothers and drinking coffee.

 Mom jutted out her chin in typical defiance mode and said, “Sounds like you two have a problem.”

 Our parents made a stop in town on their way from Jackie’s home to mine.
-Mom asked if I’d make some coffee.
+Mom asked if I’d make coffee.
 Sure, I said, girding myself for the stirring ritual and planning a dash to the bathroom until she was done.
 Clang, clang, clang.